Curvature properties of $4$-dimensional Riemannian manifolds with a circulant structure: Preliminaries

+We suppose that $g$ is positive definite metric and the structure $q$ of the manifold $M$ is an isometry with respect to the metric $g$, i.e.

-Further, $x, y, z, u$ will stand for arbitrary elements of the algebra on the smooth vector fields on $M$ or vectors in the tangent space $T_{p}M$.
+Anywhere in this work $x, y, z, u$ will stand for arbitrary elements of the algebra of the smooth vector fields on $M$ or vectors in the tangent space $T_{p}M$.
 The Einstein summation convention is used, the range of the summation indices being always $\{1, 2, 3, 4\}$.